wanderer-moe/site/README.md

 Asset contributions or requesting access to the Crowdin project can be sent to me on discord (dromzeh#1337) or email: [marcel@dromzeh.dev](mailto:marcel@dromzeh.dev)

+A more detailed guide on contributing can be found [here](CONTRIBUTING.md)

 ## Contributors

 ### Developers